 American Airlines has strategic relationships with a number of non Oneworld airlines.
 These partnerships are not all the same (some airlines are eligible only for redemption or earning, not both, for example) and there are often changes (Jet Airways and Gulf Air for example have recently ended partnerships).

-Airlines where miles can be earned include Etihad Airways, Alaska Airlines, Fiji Airways and Hawaiian Airlines.
+Airlines where you can earn AAdvantage miles include Etihad Airways, Alaska Airlines, Fiji Airways and Hawaiian Airlines.
 Note that although miles are earned, there are no status qualifying miles (EQM) awarded for these partners, nor are there elite bonuses.

 As with Oneworld partners, mileage is awarded based on distance and fare booking code.
 These are earning tables for all airlines on the AAdvantage website.

 6. Purchase miles via “Mileage Multiplier”

 Whenever purchasing a ticket through AA.com you are offered the chance to increase the miles earned through the “Mileage Multiplier” scheme.
 Offers vary depending on the ticket purchased but in general you can purchase double or triple the base miles of the trip.